VrushankPatel/interview-matters/java/performance-tuning-and-profiling/README.md

 - Profiling in production environments.
 - Ignoring warm-up periods.

+## Common Interview Questions

+1. How do you identify performance bottlenecks in a Java application?

+   Use profiling tools like VisualVM, JProfiler, or JFR to analyze CPU usage, memory allocation, and thread activity.

+2. What are common JVM tuning flags?

+   -Xms and -Xmx for heap size, -XX:+UseG1GC for GC algorithm, -XX:MaxGCPauseMillis for pause time.

+3. Explain the difference between profiling and benchmarking.

+   Profiling analyzes application behavior in detail, benchmarking measures performance metrics under specific conditions.

+4. How to use Java Flight Recorder (JFR)?

+   Enable with -XX:StartFlightRecording, analyze with Java Mission Control.

+5. What is the impact of GC on performance?

+   Frequent GC pauses can cause latency spikes; choose appropriate GC for low-latency apps.

 ## Tools & Libraries
 - VisualVM: Free JVM profiler.
 - JProfiler: Advanced commercial tool.